 CompTIA’s Network+ validates the knowledge and skills to troubleshoot, configure and manage common wired and wireless network.
 Network+ certifies a basic understanding of emerging technologies including unified communications, mobile, cloud and virtualization technologies.

-Network+ knowledge and skills include:
+Network+ ensures an IT professional has the knowledge and skills to:

-- Implementing network security, standards and protocols
+- Implement network security, standards, and protocols.

 CompTIA recommends Network+ candidates have a CompTIA A+ certification or equivalent knowledge, and at least 9-12 months of networking experience.